Policy Analysis

 A Policy Science

-• Dedicated to improving public policy through improved information and policy discourse
+• Dedicated to improving public policy through better information

 A Brief History of Policy Analysis